tlacerte/Sudoku---JS-HTML-CSS/README.md

 ![alt wireframe](https://i.imgur.com/O8BnCJ8.png)

 ## User stories
+Ideal User  - Someone looking to relax, such as one does on a beach, by playing a few games of Sudoku.

-As a user, I can play the classic game of Sudoku on a web application.
+- As a user, I can play the classic game of Sudoku on a web application.
-I can play the game by myself and win or lose depending on my own problem solving abilities.
+- I can play the game by myself and win or lose depending on my own problem solving abilities.
-I am told when my guess is right or wrong, leading me to rethink my answer.
+- My guess saves when it is correct so I can move on to the other options.
-I can restart and solve the game as many times as I want to.
+- I can restart and solve the game as many times as I want to.

 ## Features list
-- Randomly generates Sudoku board on launch
+- Generates three different boards, all with their own difficulty level
-- Solve button for when stuck
+- Solve button for when the user gives up
-- New Game button will generate a new game board
+- New Game button will refresh the page and the level buttons will generate the board of that level
 - Directly type guesses in the board
-- Board animates when the user wins the game
+- Correct guesses turn green and store in the board so the user can move on

 ## Stretch goals
-1. Have level options that will randomly fill the board with more or less numbers to start out with
-2. Background color of box will change where the guess is right or wrong
-3. Highlight the Row and Column when hovering over a box on the game grid
+1. Highlight the Row and Column when hovering over a box on the game grid
-4. Score counter to count how many times the user has won/timer and record best time
+2. Score counter to count how many times the user has won/timer and record best time
-5. Only have 3 tries to get an answer wrong resulting in Game Over
+3. Only have 3 tries to get an answer wrong resulting in Game Over
+4. Generate random boards with logic of no repeats within the boxes, rows, or columns

 ## Pseudocode
 Pseudocode

-1. Initialize application by having the game board ready to play
+1. The page opens with three level options to choose from, press the button to generate a board

-1.1 Use forEach to loop through 9x9 array and create div elements through JS
+2. Use forEach to loop through 9x9 array and create div elements through JS

-1.2 Make each element an input so players can type directly into the game board
+3. Make each element an input so players can type directly into the game board

-2. Through the render function, establish solution possibilities

-2.1 Use addition to see if the boxes, columns and rows all === 45

-2.2 Within the solution, randomly input half of the board for the players to use to play

-2.3 Continue to check if the user’s input matches the solution

-2.3.1 Store the input

-2.3.2 Change back ground of input depending if the guess matches the solution
+4. After a user types (handleKeyUp function), the input is checked if it is the same as the solution

+5. The function will check if there is a winner by looking if there are any open inputs

+6. If the input is correct, the value will be stored and turn green

-3. When the board is complete, display a message and animate the board
+7. If the user get stuck, there is a solve button that will fill in the board with the solution

-4. Pressing the “new game” button will regenerate a board to play
+8. Repeat for any of the level options